-We are committed to complying with global laws and regulations on fair working conditions and combatting human trafficking, labour exploitation and modern slavery.
-Human rights violations and offences are not tolerated and will not be sanctioned.
+We are committed to complying with global laws and regulations on fair working conditions and combating human trafficking, labor exploitation and modern slavery.
+Human rights violations and offenses are not tolerated and will not be sanctioned.
 In addition, measures for fair working conditions in production within the supply chain are disclosed.

 We have committed to three policies that express the guiding principles of our actions throughout the company.
-They are characterised by the values of responsibility, trust and tolerance.
-Our O Social Policy ensures that O internationally recognised human rights are respected and practised throughout the DRÄXLMAIER Group.
-Our O Code of Conduct sets out the behaviour we expect from the managers and staff of the DRÄXLMAIER Group in their day-to-day work, both internally and externally.
-As well as the principles of environmental protection, our O EHS Policy defines the framework for occupational health and safety at the company.
+They are characterized by the values of responsibility, trust and tolerance.
+Our 2 Social Policy ensures that 2 internationally recognized human rights are respected and practiced throughout the DRÄXLMAIER Group.
+Our 2 Code of Conduct sets out the behavior we expect from the managers and staff of the DRÄXLMAIER Group in their day-to-day work, both internally and externally.
+As well as the principles of environmental protection, our 2 EHS Policy defines the framework for occupational health and safety at the company.

-We are working on digitalising our HR service offering further.
-The HRevolution project aims to simplify and standardise HR processes to make the use of HR services even more user-friendly for all employees.
+We are working on digitalizing our HR service offering further.
+The HRevolution project aims to simplify and standardize HR processes to make the use of HR services even more user-friendly for all employees.
 The project is expected to be completed by 2025.